hyperspy/hyperspy/doc/user_guide/getting_started.rst

 ------------

-To load from a supported file format (see :ref:`supported-formats`) simply type in a Hyperspy session:
+Once hyperspy is running, to load from a supported file format (see :ref:`supported-formats`) simply type:

 .. code-block:: python